Eschatologue/CM_wiki/docs/gameplay/resources.md

 ## Hit Dice

-Hit Dice are an essential mechanic in D&D that represent a character's ability to recover health during short rests and determine their overall hit points.
+Hit Dice are an essential mechanic in D&D that represent a character's ability to recover health during short rests and determine their overall Hit Points.

 ### Determining Hit Dice